UBRoswellMedPhys/rpc3dl/src/outcomeDL/README.md

         outcomeDL/training/main.py -> script to manage training process
         Notes: Built to pair with a .cfg file to set up training run settings,
         can be run CLI with this type of file
+        Working on transition to use tf.Dataset (from generator) to feed training data

 * Different model structures (optional)
     * Requires: Python script